 This story took place in the first year that the Rebbe had already assumed the mantle of leadership after his father-in-law’s passing.
 At the time, he was still performing wedding ceremonies.

 An engaged couple asked the Rebbe to perform their wedding ceremony.
 The Rebbe asked the bride if she was planning to cover her hair with a wig.
 The bride answered that she was planning to cover hair with a headscarf (tichel).
 Despite the Rebbe’s words that a headscarf can sometimes slide back or even fall off the head so that it is preferable to wear a wig, the bride remained firm – and the Rebbe said that if that is the case, he could not perform the wedding ceremony.
 On the morning of the wedding, the groom came to the Rebbe’s headquarters at 770 and told the Rebbe that the bride had accepted upon herself to wear a wig and in light of her decision, they once again request the Rebbe to perform their wedding ceremony.
 The Rebbe answered that it was too late.
 “But the wedding is still hours away,” the surprised groom wondered.
-“Certainly your intention is not for me alone to come, but rather that I be accompanied with that which comes with me.
+“Certainly your intention is not for me alone to come, but rather that I will be accompanied by that which comes with me.
 And for that, it is already too late…,” the Rebbe replied.

-In this story we see how the Rebbe saw himself.
+In this story, we see how the Rebbe saw himself.
 Clearly, the groom wanted the Rebbe’s presence at the wedding.
 The groom was not consciously aware of, “that which comes with the Rebbe.”
-Actually, this was a phrase the Rebbe often used to refer to his connection with his departed father-in-law, the previous Rebbe.
-The Rebbe used this phrase in the first period following the passing of his father-in-law and explained once: “In truth it matters not to whom he [the previous Rebbe] is connected himself.
+Actually, this was a phrase the Rebbe often used to refer to his connection with his departed father-in-law, the Previous Rebbe.
+The Rebbe used this phrase in the first period following the passing of his father-in-law and explained once: “In truth, it matters not to whom he [the previous Rebbe] is connected himself.
 We are connected to him and for us, there is nothing higher than that.”
 The Rebbe emphasized – particularly in the year before he accepted the mantle of leadership upon himself (5710, or 1950) and in the first year of his being a Rebbe – that he was nothing more than a connection to his father-in-law, the “the Nassi (leader) of our generation.”
 He saw himself as nothing at all, and that he is mainly, “that which comes with [him].”
 The Rebbe –unsuccessfully- tried to impress this upon his followers, the chassidim, while at the same time not surrendering his own assertiveness and firm approach on various issues, for example, on wearing a wig as a head-covering, a topic that came to be known as, “one of the Rebbe’s issues.”

 The Rebbe’s Chassid: With all Powers of the Soul

-The third story took place many years later, after the Rebbe’s unique leadership capabilities were already clear to all, through his mivtzo’im (mitzvah campaigns), the public struggles that he took upon himself and his focus on the redemption and Mashiach, as we will see in the following story:
+The third story took place many years later, after the Rebbe’s unique leadership capabilities were already clear to all, through his mivtzo’im (mitzvah campaigns), the public struggles that he took upon himself, and his focus on the redemption and Mashiach, as we will see in the following story:

-The Rebbe continued: My Chassidim are enthusiastically devoted to three things: A. Mivtzo’im (campaigns) that include the three pillars upon which the world stands.
+The Rebbe continued: My chassidim are enthusiastically devoted to three things: A. Mivtzo’im (campaigns) that include the three pillars upon which the world stands.
 Implementing them strengthens the world.
 B. Jewish pride (the Rebbe spoke at length about the “Who is a Jew?” issue, but on a simple level this also includes the struggle for the entire land of Israel).
 C. “To live Mashiach” – every thought, speech, and action are focused on “bringing the Days of Mashiach.”

-The three items that the Rebbe stated encompass all the levels of the Chassid’s soul.
+The three items that the Rebbe stated encompass all the levels of the chassid’s soul.

-The mivtzo’im parallel the powers of implementation and action in the soul – the behavioral powers of the soul, associated with the sefirot of victory, acknowledgement and foundation (netzach, hod, and yesod).
+The mivtzo’im parallel the powers of implementation and action in the soul – the behavioral powers of the soul, associated with the sefirot of victory, acknowledgment, and foundation (netzach, hod, and yesod).
 The initiative for implementation comes from victory, which combined with submission to or acknowledgment of the Rebbe’s instructions transforms every chassid into a pious individual, who is described as, “a foundation of the world”; it is the pious, the tzaddikim, who sustain reality, as in the Rebbe’s words that the mivtzo’im strengthen the world’s existence.

 Jewish pride begins with an individual sense of personal lowliness, which is then complemented by the positive pride shared by the members of an elite military unit.
 In all, Jewish pride builds upon the faculties of the heart.
 The public struggles that the Rebbe took upon himself derived from the depths of his heart and touched upon areas that were especially dear to him.
-This is the level of the emotive powers of the soul, the sefirot of lovingkindness, might and beauty (chessed, gevurah, and tiferet).
+This is the level of the emotive powers of the soul, the sefirot of lovingkindness, might, and beauty (chessed, gevurah, and tiferet).
 In short, the boundless love of Israel stemming from loving-kindness (on the right axis) brings about the firmness of might (from the left axis) when steadfastness is needed in the struggles; the two are then balanced by the sefirah of beauty (of the middle axis).

-The main innovation found in the Rebbe’s teachings is that the redemption and Mashiach are the essential point of the service of the Chabad intellect throughout the generations.
+The main innovation found in the Rebbe’s teachings is that the redemption and Mashiach are the essential points of the service of the Chabad intellect throughout the generations.
 The Rebbe revealed in a letter that consciousness of the redemption and Mashiach had accompanied him from his earliest years when he attended cheider and even earlier.
 From that point on, he longed for the redemption and contemplated on how when it would come about, it would become possible to apply the verse, “I thank You, God, for being angry with me” to all the tribulations of the exile as an ultimate consolation.
-This Chabad consciousness focuses the Chassid and permeates all his thoughts, speech and action with the ultimate purpose of Creation – the coming of Mashiach.
-This issue is related to the intellect and the intellectual sefirot in the soul: wisdom, understanding and knowledge (chochmah, binah, and da’at).
-Wisdom, which is described in the Zohar as a “penetrating point” turns the Chassid into someone firmly permeated with the point of Mashiach and the redemption; the fire of understanding keeps his thoughts constantly brewing; and, knowledge focuses and concentrates the mind on the issue.
+This Chabad consciousness focuses the chassid and permeates all his thoughts, speech and action with the ultimate purpose of Creation – the coming of Mashiach.
+This issue is related to the intellect and the intellectual sefirot in the soul: wisdom, understanding, and knowledge (chochmah, binah, and da’at).
+Wisdom, which is described in the Zohar as a “penetrating point” turns the chassid into someone firmly permeated with the point of Mashiach and the redemption; the fire of understanding keeps his thoughts constantly brewing; and, knowledge focuses and concentrates the mind on the issue.